“Faith, hope and joy to you.” These are the words I write on the dedication page of each copy of the book Ornament.

 Kristen was free.

-She finally knew what it was to be free of the cancer…free of the pain.
+She knew what it was to be free of the cancer…free of the pain.

-I read the remaining verses through my tears.
+The remaining verses were read through my tears.

 The Bible says love is stronger than death.